Asklepiad/Transcriptomics_and_sc/README.md

 # Transcriptomics_and_sc
-Repositoru about studying on course from MSU
+Repository about studying on course from MSU